LearnWeb3DAO/Advanced-Solidity-Topics/README.md

 ```

 ## Function Modifiers
 Modifiers are code that can be run before and/or after a function call.
-They are commonly used for restricting access to certain functions, validing input parameters, protecting against certain types of attacks, etc.
+They are commonly used for restricting access to certain functions, validating input parameters, protecting against certain types of attacks, etc.

 ```solidity
 // SPDX-License-Identifier: MIT